ncherro/NodeDirectUploader/README.md

 To allow upload via a javascript client, add these rules to your bucket's Permissions > CORS Configuration

+_Note_ - the configuration below allows upload from all origins.
+You may want to be more restrictive.
+See https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html#cors-allowed-origin for details.

 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <CORSConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">